aptiko/autoshop/README.md

     curl -u admin:topsecret http://localhost:8000/api/users/1/repairs/

-This will get all the repairs for the user with id 1, provided that the user is either an admin or the user with id 1; otherwise it will return an empty list.
+This will get all the repairs for the user with id 1, provided that the user is either an admin or the user with id X; otherwise it will return an empty list.

 #### Get a specific repair: GET /api/repairs/X/